Community Work-Study

 Step #2: If you qualify for work-study, look over the list of job descriptions and find a job that aligns with your passions and your schedule.

-Once you have completed the community work-study application, the Bethel Center for Community Engaged Learning will connect you with the supervisor of the position you applied for.
-The organization’s supervisor will schedule an interview with you.
+Once you have completed the community work-study application, the Bethel Center for Community Engaged Learning will contact you to schedule a screening interview.
+If we believe that you are a good fit for community work-study, the Center for Community Engaged Learning will connect you with the supervisor of the position you applied for, who will then schedule another interview with you.

 If you have any questions, please contact the Center for Community Engaged Learning at fsu@bethel.edu.